dsbowen/Hemlock/docs_md/tutorial/first_project.md

 ]
 ```

 The page's question is a `Label`, although this is in some sense a misnomer because label objects only contains text.
-The first argument to `Label` is a string, written in HTML, which the label object displays on its page.
+The first argument to `Label` is a string, written in markdown, which the label object displays on its page.

-!!! note "Word to HTML"
+!!! tip "Markdown"
-    If you don't like writing HTML, you can easily find Word to HTML converters online.
+    Hemlock expects text which appears on the page, such as labels and error messages, to be markdown formatted.
+Markdown is exceptionally easy to use.
+Check out this <a href="https://www.markdownguide.org/basic-syntax/" target="_blank">basic syntax guide</a> for more details.

 ## Summary